nuuuwan/news_lk3_data/README.md

 *2024-01-25 05:05:00* · [`adaderanalk`](https://www.adaderana.lk/news/96711/state-minister-sanath-nishantha-killed-in-accident) · `en`

-Two persons, including State Minister Sanath Nishantha, were reportedly killed in an accident on the Katunayake Highway.
+State Minister Sanath Nishantha and another person have reportedly died in a tragic accident that took place on the Colombo - Katunayake expressway in the early hours of the day.

+According to the police, the state minister’s vehicle had rear-ended a container truck around 2:00 a.m.
+(25 Jan.), before crashing against the roadside barrier.

-The State Minister’s vehicle had reportedly met with an accident on the Katunayake Highway earlier this morning (25 Jan.), following which three persons including the State Minister were admitted to the Ragama Hospital.
+Following the fatal collision, three persons including the lawmaker were rushed to the Colombo North Teaching Hospital in Ragama with critical wounds.

-Hospital sources later confirmed that two persons, including State Minister Nishantha, had succumbed to their injuries.
+Hospital sources later confirmed that two persons – State Minister Nishantha and his security guard, a police constable named Jayakody – had succumbed to their injuries.
+The driver of the vehicle is currently receiving medical attention at the hospital.

 ◼️